What Credit Score Do You Need To Buy a Car?

 We can agree that the minimum credit score for a car loan varies from lender to lender and will ultimately depend on how much you suit them as a borrower.

-What Are the Average Interest Rates Based on Credit Score Range?
+The Average Interest Rates Based on Credit Score Range

-On top of raising your likelihood of getting loans, having a high credit score also means you’ll get a lower interest rate than those with poorer credit.
+On top of raising your likelihood of getting a good auto loan offer, having a high credit score also means you’ll get a lower interest rate than those with poorer credit.

 For instance, with a score of 750+, your interest rate may be around 5.7%, while someone with a score of about 450 may pay an interest rate of 18.2%.
 This is just an example, not actual data.

 Once you sort out all the credit discrepancies on your report, you need to consider the credit score you’re left with.
-You can then combine the lender info from earlier with your credit standing to determine what kind of credit score do you need to buy a car and avoid paying interest at a specific dealership.
+You can then combine the lender info from earlier with your credit standing to determine the credit score requirements and avoid paying interest at a specific dealership.

 Usually, lenders don’t disclose the exact qualifying score for an interest-free loan.
 However, Credit Karma reveals that people with credit scores of 700+ have the best chances of getting one.